25 Year Timeline

 2004: Crystal River to be forever preserved when purchase agreement is signed between the Conservancy, the National Park Service and the Homestead.
 A $723,800 Clean Michigan Initiative Grant awarded late in 2003 propels our work to protect the water quality of Lake Leelanau forward.
 Tom Nelson joins our staff.
 Conservancy signs land contract to purchase Lighthouse West for $1.8 million and applies for Michigan Natural Resources Trust Fund for help with purchase.
 CMI funds help to purchase 80 acres in Solon Swamp.
 Omena Woods 110 acres protected through purchase of conservation easement.
 Sustainer Circle grows to 312 members.

 2005.
 Lighthouse West receives $632,000 in funding from MNRTF.
 Lake Leelanau Watershed initiative takes off with Bob and Eleanor Miller’s 120-acre donation of a conservation easement near Lake Leelanau.
-Annual Picnic takes on Local Foods focus and Mario Batali donates his first fabulous dinner for 12 to our Auction.
+Annual Picnic takes on Local Foods focus.
 Conservancy transfers Crystal River property to the National Lakeshore after funding comes through.
 A purchase agreement on the 145-acre DeYoung Farm on Cedar Lake is signed.
 Martha Teichner visits our Teichner Preserve, which was expanded by 37 acres with her help.

 2006.
 Conservancy applies for and receives a $2 million Trust Fund grant to purchase 51 acres and 1,400 feet of shoreline at the tip that is adjacent to the Leelanau State Park.
 Fundraising for $2 million.
 DeYoung Natural Area is full steam ahead.
 Farmland millage gets put to a vote and fails.
 Duck Lake Corners forever protected with purchase of a conservation easement on 12 acres and 2,300 feet of Duck Lake shoreline.
 Conservancy pitches in to help complete Suttons Bay Township’s new 45th Parallel Park.
 Volunteers build new trail at Kehl Lake NA.